mariusz-schimke/GiGraph/README.md

     new DotSubgraphEndpoint("Foo", "Bar"),
     new DotSubgraphEndpoint("Baz", "Qux"));

-// the line above is equivalent to var edge = new DotEdge<DotSubgraphEndpoint, DotSubgraphEndpoint>(
+// the code above is equivalent to var edge = new DotEdge<DotSubgraphEndpoint, DotSubgraphEndpoint>(
     new DotSubgraphEndpoint("Foo", "Bar"),
     new DotSubgraphEndpoint("Baz", "Qux"));